TheBigBookMan/grad-dip/Cyber Security/Intro to Cyber Security.md

 	- **Cyber- Criminals**- individuals who use tech to commit crimes in cyberspace
 	- **CyberSpace**- environment formed by physical and non-physical components to store, modify and exchange data using computer networks
 	- **Denial of service (DoS) attack**- attack prevents authorised access to resources or delaying of time-critical operations
-	- **Distriburted denial of service (DDoS) attack**- DoS atechniwue that uses numerous hosts to perform the attack
+	- **Distriburted denial of service (DDoS) attack**- DoS technique that uses numerous hosts to perform the attack
 	- **DNS Attacks**- attacks that encompass viariety of explots that subvert functioning of DNS which provides a mappying between hostnames and IP addresses
 	- **Downloader**- program that installs other items on a machine that is under attack, usually a downloaded is sent  in an email
 	- **Dropper**- installer that carries malware to be executed on compromised machine, often disguised and hidden in computers directories so that they are visible they look like valid proglrams or files